sluugdemogithub/gh-slides/_slides/github-demo.md

 ---
-title: GitHub Demo
+title: GitHub Overview
-description: A demo of GitHub
+description: A gentle introduction to the features of GitHub
 theme: black
 ---